An explanation of the $100,000 limit for early exercise ISO plans.

 Early exercise plans

-In recent years, many companies have adopted early exercise plans.
-In this type of plan, there may be little or no delay between the time you receive the option and the time you can exercise it.
-Instead, the plan (or the option agreement) provides that you can lose some or all of the option benefit if your employment terminates prior to vesting.
+Some companies adopt early exercise plans if their stock is not publicly traded.
+In this type of plan, you can exercise an option to acquire shares that are not yet vested, perhaps even right after you receive the option.
+This means you can lose some or all of the option benefit if your employment terminates prior to vesting.
 The way this normally works is the company has the right to repurchase any unvested shares at the price you paid when you exercised the option.

 Early exercise plans are usually set up to be essentially equivalent to the more traditional plans in which options become exercisable over a period of years.
 Just as in a traditional plan, the worker has to remain employed until a specified date to be able to retain the economic benefit of the option.
 Yet early exercise plans give greater flexibility to the option holder, who may be able to improve his or her tax results by exercising the option before the stock has increased greatly in value.